Members of Country/Region Heritage required: 15 (Includes 2 staff)

 Zero tolerance for verbal, physical, or expressive abuse of officials.

-Any and all discipline, whether as a result of an incident or incidents on or off the field of play (or a combination of both), will be dealt with by the Youth Nations Cup Organizing Committee, in its sole and absolute discretion.
+Any and all discipline, whether as a result of an incident or incidents on or off the field of play (or a combination of both), will be dealt with by the Youth Nations Cup Committee, at its sole and absolute discretion.
 Whenever practical, the Youth Nations Cup Organizing Committee in its sole and absolute discretion will attempt to provide all parties a chance to be involved in the hearing or other decision-making process.
-Discipline decisions will be made by a Discipline Committee appointed by the Youth Nations Cup Organizing Committee, in its sole and absolute discretion.
+Discipline decisions will be made by a Discipline Committee appointed by the Youth Nations Cup Organizing Committee.
 All attempts will be made to ensure that said Discipline Committee is free of bias or other conflicts of interest with respect to the matter.

-Please note that the Youth Nations Cup Organizing Committee, in its sole and absolute discretion, may appoint a Discipline Committee to deal with all matters or incidents, whether or not they occur within the tournament venues, should the Youth Nations Cup Organizing/Registration Committee, or its designate(s), in its/his/her sole and absolute discretion, feel that such a matter or incident negatively impacts the spirit, legitimacy or perception of the past, current or future Youth Nations Cup events.
+Please note that the Youth Nations Cup Organizing Committee may appoint a Discipline Committee to deal with all matters or incidents, whether or not they occur within the tournament venues, should the Youth Nations Cup Committee, or its designate(s), in its/his/her sole and absolute discretion, feel that such a matter or incident negatively impacts the spirit, legitimacy or perception of the past, current or future Youth Nations Cup events.

-Misconduct involving alleged physical or verbal assault of a game official.
+Misconduct involving the alleged physical or verbal assault of a game official.

 Breaches of the Codes of Conduct and Ethics